 |June 2023 Final Meeting Notes (PDF)

 In an effort to get input from the public on the future of the Race Track Property, an online community survey was created, and public workshops were held.

-The Task Force initiated a community survey to find out more about the what residents and other stakeholders prefer for future recreational development of the Race Track Property.
+The Task Force initiated a community survey to find out more about what residents and other stakeholders prefer in future recreational development of the Race Track Property.
 The survey was open from November 14, 2022, through December 20, 2022, and 2,675 submissions were received.
-A summary of the survey results is available here.

 On December 3, 2022, a community workshop was held.
 Attendees participated in an interactive "dot" activity to determine how the race track property might accommodate a variety of recreational uses.

 A second community open-house workshop was held in May.
 Several draft alternatives for recreational uses for the property were on display.

 - Summary of the online survey results (PDF)

 - Summary of the December workshop (PDF) including results of the dot activity